prof3ssorSt3v3/mad9014-f22-hybrids/control-flow.md

 # Control Flow Exercises

 Create a single JavaScript file to complete all five of these exercises.
 Add comments above each section to indicate the question number.
 The [MDN website](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference#control_flow) should be your first reference for doing these exercises.
+You can use other resources too, like Steve's YouTube channel.

 Eg: